Zonotrichia leucophrys leucophrys, Z. l. gambelii, Z. l. oriantha

 Most Nebraska migrants and winter visitors are the pale-lored subspecies gambelii, which occurs statewide as a migrant, wintering primarily in the Panhandle.
 Two dark-lored subspecies, leucophrys and oriantha, occur in the state.

-- High counts: 275 at Lake McConaughy, Keith Co 29 Apr 1994, 219 in Hall Co 13 May 2006, 205 in Scotts Bluff Co 25 Apr 2022, and “hundreds” in Lincoln Co 30 Apr 2004.
+- High counts: 275 at Lake McConaughy, Keith Co 29 Apr 1994, 219 in Hall Co 13 May 2006, 205 in Scotts Bluff Co 25 Apr 2022, 195 at Oliver Reservoir, Kimball Co 4 May 2024, and “hundreds” in Lincoln Co 30 Apr 2004.

-Summer: There are a several reports from the summer months Jun-Jul, most from the northwest, but there is no evidence that this species has bred in Nebraska.
+Summer: There are several reports from the summer months (Jun-Jul), most from the northwest, but there is no evidence that this species has bred in Nebraska.
 It does not breed in the Black Hills of South Dakota (Tallman et al 2002) but does breed in the Laramie Mountains in eastern Wyoming (Faulkner 2010).
 Rosche (1982) listed White-crowned Sparrow only as a migrant in the northwest.

 Jun-Jul records are 9 Jun 1919 Kimball Co (specimen, UNSM ZM7483), 9 Jun 2005 Scottsbluff, Scotts Bluff Co, 17 Jun Hastings, Adams Co (Swenk 1930), 18 Jun 2010 Garden Co, 23 Jun 1916 Scotts Bluff Co (specimen, possibly oriantha, UNSM ZM7494, Mickel and Dawson 1920), 24 Jun-1 Jul 1988 Dawes Co, and 25 Jun 2004 Hall Co.